nehakanwadiya/AI-Agentic-Projects/README.md

 ---

 ### 2. Resume RAG Chatbot
-**File:** `day2_rag.ipynb`
+**File:** `day2_RAG.ipynb`

 Ask any question about a resume PDF — the agent retrieves relevant sections and answers using only the document.
-No hallucination.
+Zero hallucination.

 **What it does:**
 - Loads and chunks a PDF resume
-- Converts chunks to vector embeddings (locally, no API needed)
+- Converts chunks to vector embeddings locally (no API needed)
 - Stores in ChromaDB vector database
 - Retrieves top-3 relevant chunks per question
 - LLM answers strictly from retrieved context